dougeby/IntuneDocs/intune/app-protection-policies.md

 You have now created a policy and deployed it to users.

 Only users with assigned Microsoft Intune licenses are affected by the policy.
-Users in the selected security group that don’t have an assigned Intune license are not affected.
+Users in the selected security group that don’t have an assigned Intune license aren't affected.

 >[!IMPORTANT]
 > If you are using Intune with Configuration Manager to manage your devices, the policy is only applied to the users directly in the group that you selected.
-Members of child groups nested within the group you selected are not affected.
+Members of child groups nested within the group you selected aren't affected.

 End users can download the apps from the App store or Google Play.
 For more information, see:
 * [What to expect when your Android app is managed by app protection policies](app-protection-enabled-apps-android.md)
 * [What to expect when your iOS app is managed by app protection policies](app-protection-enabled-apps-ios.md)

 ##  Change existing policies
 You can edit an existing policy and apply it to the targeted users.
 However, when you change existing policies, users who are already signed in to the apps won’t see the changes for an 8-hour period.

 To see the effect of the changes immediately, the end user will have to log out of the app, and sign back in.